Dyalog/aplx/Differences.md

 * ⎕TT terminal Type - Does not exist in Dyalog APL.
 * ⎕SETUP does not exist but many of the facilities provided have simple alternatives, at least for Microsoft.NET (Using, ByRef, Version)
 * ⎕UL User Load - not supported

+If one of these functions is critical to your application, please contact Dyalog Ltd.